faster-cpython/ideas/3.14/README.md

 ## Subinterpreters

+* [ ] Get PEP734 accepted for 3.14, so the [Python API for subinterpreters](https://pypi.org/project/interpreters-pep-734/) will ship in the standard library.  (**This is mostly just waiting on steering council.**)
-* Implement an interpreter pool executor, analogous to the existing thread pool and process pool executors, to allow the use of subinterpreters with a familiar paradigm.
+* [X] Implement an interpreter pool executor, analogous to the existing thread pool and process pool executors, to allow the use of subinterpreters with a familiar paradigm.
-* Get PEP734 accepted for 3.14, so the [Python API for subinterpreters](https://pypi.org/project/interpreters-pep-734/) will ship in the standard library.
-* Performance improvements for subinterpreters.
-* HOWTO document for concurrency, including subinterpreters.
+* [ ] HOWTO document for concurrency, including subinterpreters.
+(Ideally, I'll hand most of the work off to other people.)
+* [ ] HOWTO document for subinterpreters specifically.
+* [ ] Write a new PEP about "sharing" protocol (i.e. `tp_xid`).

+I'd also like to see performance improvements for subinterpreters (e.g. startup speed, memory usage), but there might not be enough time for anything meaningful in 3.14.

+## Other Runtime Improvements

+* [ ] Split up PyThreadState.
+* [ ] Introduce runtime lifecycle phases.
+* [ ] Freeze/restore runtime init memory, for faster startup.
+* [ ] Support fast finalization by skipping all cleanup except resouce-based finalizers.
+(First, analyze and decide if worth it.)

+Realistically, it would be hard to fit much of that work into the 3.14 timeframe, but we'll do as much as we can and roll the rest into 3.15 plans.

 ## Developer documentation